Updated November 2021

 Let’s learn how to calculate prorated rent in the most common ways for different situations.

-- What is Prorated Rent?
+- What Does Prorated Rent Mean?

 - How Do You Prorate Rent?